Sparky015/AstralEngine/docs/Architecture/Structuring.md

 Expose certain functions that allow functionality for the system or subsystem.
 Alya_API will be the umbrella API from which the engine will be ran from.
 Then maybe if you need a certain system, you can include the header for that system's API.

+#### The Ayla API

+Use the macro AYLA_API in order to include a function or class in the overall API.
+That way it is visible to the user.